madprops/Separator/README.md

 >height

 The height of the separator item.
+Only applicable for horizontal mode.

 >width

 The width of the separator item.
+Only applicable for vertical mode.

 >margin_top

 The margin-top of the separator item.
+Only applicable for vertical mode.

 >margin_bottom

 The margin-bottom of the separator item.
+Only applicable for vertical mode.

 >margin_left

 The margin-left of the separator item.
+Only applicable for horizontal mode.

 >margin_right

 The margin-right of the separator item.
+Only applicable for horizontal mode.

 >font_size